hashicorp/consul/docs/rpc/README.md

 # RPC

-This section is a work in progress.

-The RPC subsystem is exclusicely in Server Agents.
+The RPC subsystem is exclusively in Server Agents.
 It is comprised of two main components:

 1. the "RPC Server" (for lack of a better term) handles multiplexing of many different requests on a single TCP port.